Wallace, Idaho: Interstate 90

 Interstate 90 passes through Wallace on an elevated freeway viaduct, completed in 1991.
 Until then, I-90 traffic used a surface highway previously designated U.S. Route 10 and used the main city streets through downtown.
 Wallace had the last traffic light on a coast-to-coast Interstate highway, a fact that is displayed on signage in downtown Wallace proclaiming it to be "The Last Stoplight."
 In September 1991, the Idaho Department of Transportation moved I-90 to a freeway viaduct above the north side of town.
 Prior to this, the interstate turned into arterial streets on the western outskirts of town and followed the main road through town before becoming a highway again on Wallace's east side.
-At the time, an Associated Press (AP) story made the rounds about the spoof funeral to be held for the light.
-They planned to place the fixture in a coffin and drive it away in a hearse for a mock burial.
-A few days later it was to be put back into operation.
 The section of US-10 through Wallace is now designated Interstate 90 Business.

 The Federal Highway Administration (FHWA) originally planned to build I-90 as an at-grade freeway.
 This plan would have demolished most of downtown Wallace.
-In the 1970s, city leaders undertook an effort to list downtown on the National Register of Historic Places with the result that now every building in downtown Wallace is on the register.
+In the 1970s, city leaders listed every building in the downtown on the National Register of Historic Places.
 The FHWA had to redesign I-90 to bypass downtown because federal law protects historic places from negative effects of highway construction.
-The elevated viaduct is the FHWA's solution to this problem.
+An elevated viaduct was erected.